bd-j/prospector/doc/output.rst

 		filename = "<outfilestring>_<timestamp>_mcmc"
 		results, obs, model = reader.results_from(filename)

-See the help for ``prospect.io.read_results.results_from()`` for a description of the returned objects.

 It is often desirable to plot the parameter traces for the MCMC chains.
 That is, one wants to see the evolution of the parameter values as a function of MCMC iteration.
-This is useful to check for convergence.
+This can be useful to check for convergence.
 It can be done easily for both `emcee` and `dynesty` results by

 .. code-block:: python